in

 Is an EOR the Right Fit for My Remote-First Company

 Working remotely is fast becoming the standard, therefore altering the nature of the workforce.
-Many businesses are asking about effectively managing a worldwide workforce as they get used to this transformation; where the Employer of Record (EOR) option is becoming more and more common.
-This article looks at whether an EOR would be the best fit for your remote-first company using present trends and changing needs of the remote workforce.
+Many businesses want to know how to manage a global workforce.
+The Employer of Record (EOR) option is becoming very popular for this.
+This article explores if an EOR is the right choice for your remote-first company.
+It considers current trends and the evolving needs of the remote workforce.

 The Rise of Remote Work